GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 ## February 2021
 ## Home Page (https://gregkaighin.github.io/piano-lessons-with-greg-kaighin-v2.0-msp1-code-institute/)
 ![Piano Lessons with Greg Kaighin Screenshots](assets/images/screenshots-plwgk.png) The website is made for my own established self-employed piano-teaching business "Piano Lessons with Greg Kaighin" to advertise the business to prospective students and to provide them with a means of getting in contact.
-It is also created to be of value to my current students by providing links to downloads of teaching resources and to relevant external websites.
+It is also created to be of value to my current students by providing links to downloads of learning resources and to relevant external websites.
 ## Table of Contents
 1. [UX](#ux)
     -  [Visitor Goals](#visitor-goals)